mlpack/blog/doc/tutorials/Yannis2016Summary.md

 The Gamma Distribution implementation was incomplete, as I mention in [Issue 733][733].
 I worked towards closing that issue later, and implemented most of the missing functionality in [Pull Request 751][751].
 Some work remains to be done, and I will come back to it once everything else is ready.

-The rest of the code for the LSHTuning module, a new class and executable that will be added to mlpack, is still in progress.
+The rest of the code for the LSHTuning module, a new class and executable that will be added to `mlpack`, is still in progress.
 The paper describing the algorithm has been convoluted in a few parts, but I think most of my confusion has been solved (with immeasurable help from Ryan), so I'm confident the code will be ready to ship relatively soon.

-I am almost done implementing the core algorithm, but for it to be usable I need to write the code for the corresponding mlpack executable and write useful tests.
+I am almost done implementing the core algorithm, but for it to be usable I need to write the code for the corresponding `mlpack` executable and write useful tests.
 My progress can be seen in [Pull Request 749][749].

 # Conclusions

-It has been an amazing summer, and although I didn't have the time to complete any of my blue-sky ideas that I discussed in my proposal, I think the experience has made me significantly more aware of the mlpack codebase.
+It has been an amazing summer, and although I didn't have the time to complete any of my blue-sky ideas that I discussed in my proposal, I think the experience has made me significantly more aware of the `mlpack` codebase.
 I am now much more capable to continue contributing to it, so hopefully I will be implementing many more interesting features soon!

 If you made it this far, congratulations!
 Have an ice cream on me.